Everything you need to know before your trip to Naples

 You can buy it online and receive it immediately via email or app, but be sure to activate it manually on first use at any UnicoCampania transport network turnstile or at the ticket office of any participating museum.
 Visitors aged between 18 and 25 will save even more money with the Naples ArtePass 3 days Young pass.

-Naples is generally safe to visit, and most major U.S. cities outrank Naples in terms of crime levels.
+Naples is generally safe to visit, and most major cities in the USA outrank Naples in terms of crime levels.
 Violent crime is rare, but petty crime remains an issue.
 Pickpockets can be a problem in crowded places, around tourist landmarks, on the metro and at train stations, so keep your belongings secured in a money belt.

 Explore related stories